-In the last section, we presented evidence that skill wage premium tends to be lower in more isolated locations.
-To explain this correlation, we build a model that incorporates high- and low-skill labor, costly trade, and both agglomeration and congestion forces.
+To explain the empirical relationships documented in the previous section, we build a model that incorporates high- and low-skill labor, costly trade, and both agglomeration and congestion forces.
 The model helps us examine the equilibrium responses of inequality to shocks that stem from trade or technology.